z-hao-wang/codepath-Week1-rottentomatos/README.md

 # codepath-Week1-rottentomatos

-This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).
+This is a movies app displaying box office using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).
 See the [Week 1 Assignment](https://courses.codepath.com/courses/intro_to_ios/week/1#!assignment) tutorial.

 Time spent: 10 hours spent in total
 ### Features